Keith-Godfrey/readme-generator/README.md

   Please provide any ideas, best practices or any encounters you have had (good or bad) with experiences with other README files that could be used to update this one and make it a better README generator for future projects.

   # Tests
-  No testing done on this project.
+  No testing was done on this application.

   # Site-URL
   undefined

   # Screenshots
+  <iframe src="https://drive.google.com/file/d/1XCBOgRKodtlPaWhRtCCR4iif8S7J0Q_L/preview" width="640" height="480"></iframe>

   # Questions?